jmistr13/WESS/README.md

 <br>
 <br>

-<em>The WESS team would like to thank the UW ECE Winter 2025 Embedded Systems Capstone staff
+<em>The WESS team would like to thank the UW ECE Winter 2025 Embedded Systems Capstone staff  for their invaluable guidance
-team for their invaluable guidance throughout this project</em>
+throughout this project</em>